Chart Color Schemes

 Employment conditions in North Kellyville demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Employment growth over the past year was estimated at 2.4%.
-As of June 2025, 12,093 residents are employed, with an unemployment rate of 3.1% and workforce participation of 73.6%.
-Key industries include health care & social assistance, professional & technical services, and construction.
-The area specializes in finance & insurance, employing 1.3 times the regional level, while transport, postal & warehousing employs only 3.5%, below Greater Sydney's 5.3%.
+As of September 2025, there are 12,404 residents employed.
+The area's unemployment rate is 1.2% lower than Greater Sydney's rate of 4.2%, with workforce participation at 73.6%.
+Key industries employing residents include health care & social assistance, professional & technical services, and construction.
+Finance & insurance has a particularly high employment share at 1.3 times the regional level, while transport, postal & warehousing employs just 3.5% of local workers compared to Greater Sydney's 5.3%.

-Employment opportunities locally may be limited as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 2.4% and labour force by 3.1%, raising the unemployment rate by 0.7 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment.
-Jobs and Skills Australia's forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to North Kellyville's employment mix suggests local growth of approximately 6.9% over five years and 14.0% over ten years, though these are simple extrapolations for illustrative purposes only.
+Employment opportunities locally appear limited based on Census data.
+Between September 2024 and September 2025, employment levels increased by 1.0%, labour force grew by 1.5%, causing the unemployment rate to rise by 0.5 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+State-level data from NSW shows employment contracted by 0.03% between November 2024 and November 2025, losing 2,260 jobs, with the state unemployment rate at 3.9%.
+Nationally, the unemployment rate was 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is expected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
+Applying these projections to North Kellyville's employment mix indicates local employment should increase by 6.9% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment